ICMPv6: Format

+The payload of an ICMPv6 message varies according to the type of message being sent.
+It begins at bit 32 immediately after the header described above.
+For some messages such as destination unreachable or time exceeded there is no defined message body.

+Others define a use only for the first four bytes of the body with no other defined content:

+In the case of NDP messages the first four bytes are either reserved or used for flags/hoplimit.
+While the rest of the body has unspecified structured data:

+For a redirect the first bytes of the message body are reserved but not used.
+This is followed by a Target and destination address.
+Unspecified options can be attached to the end:

 Message processing

 When an ICMPv6 node receives a packet, it must undertake actions that depend on the type of message.
 The ICMPv6 protocol must limit the number of error messages sent to the same destination to avoid network overloading.
 For example, if a node continues to forward erroneous packets, ICMP will signal the error to the first packet and then do so periodically, with a fixed minimum period or with a fixed network maximum load.
 An ICMP error message must never be sent in response to another ICMP error message.